Hand Therapy

 Arthritis

-Broken elbows are wrists are painful conditions that can be difficult to treat because of their location.
+Broken elbows and wrists are painful conditions that can be difficult to treat because of their location.

 This is pain that stems from the side of the wrist near the pinkie finger.
-It is usually caused by an injury.
+It is usually caused by an injury to the TFCC.

 Tennis Elbow

 Tennis elbow is inflammation that occurs in the tendons of the elbow.
-It is usually caused by excessive elbow movement or injury.
+It is usually caused by repetitive arm movement and not actually tennis.

 Trigger Finger

-If one of your fingers snaps into a bent position and cannot be unbent, you have trigger finger or stenosing tenosynovitis.
+If one of your fingers snaps into a bent position and cannot be unbent, you may have a trigger finger or stenosing tenosynovitis.
 This is usually caused by repetitive motions of the finger.

 PIP/DIP

-These are Interphalangeal joints in the fingers that can become inflamed and painful.
-The DIP joints are located at the top of the fingers, and the PIP joints are located in the middle of the fingers.
-When these joints are inflamed, moving them can be painful or impossible.
+These are joints in the fingers and they can become inflamed and painful.
+The DIP joints are located at the end of the fingers, and the PIP joints are located in the middle of the fingers.
+When these joints are inflamed, moving them can be painful and limited.

 Sprains